The Magical Snæfellsnes Peninsula in West-Iceland - Part II - Lóndrangar and the Elves and much more

 Here we are on the southernmost spot of Snæfellsnes south of the Snæfellsjökull glacier, which hovers over and protects this area.

-Seeing that this it is a 170 km2 large national park, then Snæfellsnes has a Visitor Centre.
-The location of the Visitor Centre of the National Park of Snæfellsnes, Snæfellsjökull þjóðgarður, is now at Malarrif (Hellnar earlier).
-Do visit it and get additional information on Snæfellsnes.
+Seeing that this is a 170 km2 large national park, then Snæfellsnes has a Visitor Centre.
+The location of the Visitor Centre of the National Park of Snæfellsnes, Snæfellsjökull þjóðgarður, is at Malarrif (Hellnar earlier) and will be moved to Hellissandur.
+There is also one at Breiðablik, but I haven't visited it yet.
+Do visit the visitor centres and get additional information about Snæfellsnes.

 My husband loves to play ;) He is a comedy magician and a delight to travel with :)

-The landmark for Malarrif is the white and tall (24.5 m) concrete lighthouse.
-This lighthouse, which is one of the protected lighthouses in Iceland, was built in 1946 after the first lighthouse at Malarrif, built in 1917 had run its course.
+The landmark for Malarrif is the white and tall (24.5 m) concrete lighthouse, Malarrifsviti.
+This lighthouse, which is one of the protected lighthouses in Iceland, was built in 1946 after the first lighthouse at Malarrif, built in 1917, had run its course.

 You will find some playground equipment at Malarrif, which my husband used as always, and walking paths leading to the lighthouse and to Lóndrangar.
 This is a lovely area to visit.